On the stability of stochastic jump kinetics: Introduction

 \subsection{Outline}

-Section~\ref{sec:stochkinetics} is devoted to formulating the type of processes we are interested in.
+The expository material in Section~\ref{sec:stochkinetics} is devoted to formulating the type of processes we are interested in.
 We state the master equation as well as the corresponding jump SDE and we also look at some simple, yet informative actual examples.
-Since it is expected that the flow properties of the stochastic dynamics are somehow similar to those of the deterministic version, we search for a set of minimal assumptions in the latter setting in Section~\ref{sec:det}.
+Since it is expected that the properties of the stochastic dynamics are somehow similar to those of the deterministic version, we search for a set of minimal assumptions in the latter setting in Section~\ref{sec:det}.
 Techniques for finding explicit values of the constants occurring among our assumptions are also devised.
-The main results of the paper are found in Section~\ref{sec:stoch} where we put our theory together and prove existence and uniqueness results, as well as some basic perturbation estimates.
-The findings are finally applied to a qualitative analysis of a nonlinear model which displays an unusual sensitivity to parameter perturbations.
+The main results of the paper are found in Section~\ref{sec:stoch} where we put our theory together and prove existence and uniqueness, as well as long time estimates and limit results for perturbations.
 A concluding discussion is found in Section~\ref{sec:conclusions}.